IAmMoltony/ds-craft/README.md

 DS-Craft is a Minecraft clone for Nintendo DS, writeen in C and C++.

+## Note: I don't have a lot of free time right now, so this project is currently not being actively developed.
+I'll get back to working on it when I will have free time (in summer basically).

 ## Controls

 Press left and right on the D-Pad to move horizontally, press D-Pad up to jump, the Select button to open your inventory, the A button to place block, and the B to destroy block.
 To select an item from the hotbar, press the R button.